On this page:

 - How common is Graves’ disease?

-- Who is more likely to develop Graves’ disease?
+- Who is more likely to have Graves’ disease?

-- What other health problems could I develop because of Graves’ disease?
+- What are the complications of Graves’ disease?

 - What are the symptoms of Graves’ disease?

 - What causes Graves’ disease?

 - How do doctors treat Graves’ disease?

 - How do eating, diet, and nutrition affect Graves’ disease?

 - Clinical Trials for Graves’ Disease